 How Much Does a Stair Lift Cost to Install?

 If a homeowner or their family member is struggling to navigate the stairs, a stair lift can be a helpful solution.
-Stair lift costs range between $2,000 and $15,000, with the national average at $6,000.
+Installing a stair lift costs between $2,000 and $20,000, with the national average at $6,000.